mzaki99/turath-ai-protocols/README.md

 The fix is to let the assistant read the text itself.
 This repository collects short protocols explaining how, by pasting a single link: no downloading, no extracting, no uploading.

 See the table above for the English versions of each protocol.
+Additional sources, including a direct connection to the Shamela library, are coming soon.

 Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 A gift to researchers and students, from Dr. Mahmoud Zaki.